 Just Wing It!

 Just Wing It is Princeton High School’s only improv comedy troupe, showcasing a form of live theatre in which the plot, characters and dialogue of a game, scene or story are made up in the moment based on audience suggestions.
 Program is free, but advance registration is recommended.
-Priority will be given to those who have registered in advance.
-Click here to reserve your seat for this performance on Eventbrite.

 CALL FOR PROPOSAL

 Is your not-for-profit community group interested in performing as a Community Stage act?